pikulet/lumen/content/posts/essay-archive.md

 draft: false
 slug: "essay-archive"
 category: "inquiry"
-description: "A collection of college admission essay"
+description: "A collection of college admission essays"
 ---

+A selection of my college admission essays (verbatim!).
+A portal into who I was, and how I have changed.

 ## Personal Values (cc.
 2016)